ar-AryanRai/netflix-clone/README.md

 # 🎬 Netflix Clone – Powered by React & Firebase

 A responsive and visually accurate **Netflix Clone** built with **React.js** for the frontend and **Firebase** for authentication and hosting.
 The app mimics the core functionality and design of Netflix, showcasing dynamic content rendering and secure login flow.
+You can enjoy watching any movie you like and get more details about them just as netflix.

 ---